mathieunassar/ghost-docs/docs/module_observability.md

 In this guide, the built-in features of ghostmodule that enable microservice observability are described.
 The ability to observe the state of a microservice, and possibly interact with it, is an important functionality that can serve multiple purposes such as monitoring, debugging, commissioning or manual operation.

-The Ghost framework provides the following components:
+The Ghost framework provides the following components to observe microservices:

 - A Logger interface (ghost::Logger);
 - the console utility (ghost::Console);